Aspergillus: Commercial importance

 Species of Aspergillus are important medically and commercially.
 Some species can cause infection in humans and other animals.
 Some infections found in animals have been studied for years, while other species found in animals have been described as new and specific to the investigated disease, and others have been known as names already in use for organisms such as saprophytes.
 More than 60 Aspergillus species are medically relevant pathogens.
-For humans, a range of diseases such as infection to the external ear, skin lesions, and ulcers classed as mycetomas are found.
+For humans, a range of diseases such as infection to the external ear, pulmonary disease, skin lesions, and ulcers classed as mycetomas are found.

 Other species are important in commercial microbial fermentations.
 For example, alcoholic beverages such as Japanese sake are often made from rice or other starchy ingredients (like manioc), rather than from grapes or malted barley.
 Typical microorganisms used to make alcohol, such as yeasts of the genus Saccharomyces, cannot ferment these starches.
 Therefore, koji mold such as Aspergillus oryzae is used to first break down the starches into simpler sugars.

 Members of the genus are also sources of natural products that can be used in the development of medications to treat human disease.
 Aspergillus spp. are known to produce anthraquinone which has commercial importance due to its antibacterial and antifungal properties.